To become a member of the Eagle Creek 9 Hole Ladies League:

 5. Certify the scores of fellow players.

-LEAGUE PLAY—In order to play on Tuesdays (Tournament games) or Thursdays (casual play), you must sign up on ForeTees or you may call the Golf Shop to have them sign you up.
+LEAGUE PLAY - In order to play on Tuesday (Tournament games) or Thursdays (casual play), you must sign up on ForeTees or you may call the golf shop.
 You must sign up by Saturday for Tuesday play and by Monday for Thursday play, unless otherwise specified on ForeTees.
-Members play as assigned by the Golf Shop.
+Members can sign up as a twosome or single for Thursday play.
+All other groupings will be assigned by the golf shop.
 You are notified of your tee time and pairings 1 day in advance via ForeTees.

-BIRDIES and CHIP-INS - If you make a Birdie or Chip-in on a Tuesday or Thursday, fill out a Birdie/Chip-in card after your round (available at the front counter in the Pro Shop).
+BIRDIES & CHIP-INS - If you make a Birdie or Chip-in on a Tuesday or Thursday, fill out a Birdie/Chip-in card after your round (available at the front count in the Golf Shop).
 A witness must sign the card.
-Cards will be collected for payouts up to the week before Closing Day.
+Cards will be collected up to the week before Closing Day.
 Birdies and Chip-ins are not awarded on Scramble days.

 CANCELLATIONS - Inform the Golf Shop staff as soon as possible.